 Metro Affordable Housing Bond Program funds include an allocation for land acquisition by Metro rather than by the implementing jurisdictions.
 Metro has allocated an estimated \$12.9 million for acquisition in the Washington County Metro Bond implementation area.
 These funds will primarily be used to purchase sites within the county that further leverage Washington County's allocation of bond funds.
-Metro Acquisition funds can also be used as a gap funding source for projects developed on a Metro-acquired property and are an important component to the overall successful implementation of the Affordable Housing Bond Program in the county.
+Funds can also be used as a gap funding source and are an important component to the overall successful implementation of the Affordable Housing Bond Program in the county.
 The county is committed to working closely with Metro to identify appropriate sites for development that meet Metro's implementation strategy for acquisition.
 The county will also work with local jurisdictions in this process.

-For sites that are identified within Washington County, a developer and owner will be selected by the county and Metro.
+For sites that are identified within Washington County, a developer and owner will be selected by the county through a competitive process and working in conjunction with Metro.